Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 Per-source length limits mean a single 500-page document may be truncated or chunked automatically.
 For very long single documents, Claude.ai Pro with its 1M-token context window is a better choice.

-"The paper argues that scaling laws for LLMs are not smooth - capability appears to jump at certain parameter thresholds.
-The authors note this is contested: jumps may reflect measurement choices, not real discontinuities.
-[Source: Section 3.2, page 14]"
+"The paper argues that scaling laws for LLMs are not smooth: capability appears to jump at certain parameter thresholds.
+The authors note this is contested; jumps may reflect measurement choices, not real discontinuities."

 "Papers 1, 3, and 5 agree that few-shot prompting improves accuracy.
-Papers 2 and 4 note the improvement is model-size dependent - small models see little benefit.
-No paper addresses non-English languages systematically.
-[Sources: Paper 1 p.4, Paper 3 p.8, Paper 5 Abstract]"
+Papers 2 and 4 note the improvement is model-size dependent: small models see little benefit.
+No paper addresses non-English languages systematically."

 For multi-document research synthesis, NotebookLM is better than ChatGPT in several important ways: it maintains source attribution (every response links back to the specific source passage), it handles multiple documents simultaneously without you needing to paste them all in each conversation, and its audio overview feature produces genuinely useful podcast-style summaries for auditory learners.
-ChatGPT is better for: documents requiring complex reasoning or multi-step analysis, non-English primary source material, and tasks where you want to combine document analysis with general knowledge.
+ChatGPT is better for documents requiring complex reasoning, non-English primary source material, and tasks where you want to combine document analysis with general knowledge.

 Per Google's stated terms as of April 2026: content you upload to NotebookLM is not used to train Google's AI models.
 Your notebooks are private by default and not visible to other users.
 Google processes your content to provide the NotebookLM service, including the AI responses, but states that this processing is not for model training.
 For enterprise use, Google Workspace's data processing addendum provides contractual protections.
 Always verify current terms at notebooklm.google.com before uploading sensitive documents.

-NotebookLM's main limitations as of April 2026: (1) No offline access - requires internet and Google account.
-(2) No real-time meeting capture - designed for uploaded documents, not live audio.
-(3) 50-source limit per notebook - sufficient for most research projects but constraining for large document repositories.
-(4) Per-source length limits - very long single documents may be chunked or truncated.
-(5) Consumer tier has no BAA for HIPAA compliance.
-(6) No API access for programmatic use.
-(7) Non-English language support less tested than English.
+NotebookLM's main limitations as of April 2026: no offline access (requires internet and Google account); no real-time meeting capture; the 50-source limit per notebook (sufficient for most research projects but constraining for large repositories); per-source length limits (very long single documents may be chunked or truncated); consumer tier has no BAA for HIPAA compliance; no API access for programmatic use; non-English language support less tested than English.